Woflje/wofljefox/README.md

 - Extracts URLs from text, and prints them as QR codes
 - Prints images in portrait layout, unless they'd be super long, then it just prints them landscape
 - Print license support, including grant/revoke rights for owner
+- Prints Trello lists and its cards and checklists

 ## To Do